Postnatal depression

 • have thoughts about harming yourself or your baby

-Postpartum psychosis is a rare and very serious form of postnatal depression.
+Postpartum psychosis (also called postnatal psychosis) is a rare and very serious mental health condition.
 About one to two in 1,000 people develop it after having a baby.
-If you have postpartum psychosis, you may:
+Symptoms of postpartum psychosis include:

 The symptoms usually start within days or weeks of having a baby and come on quite suddenly.
 If you’re having any of these symptoms, speak to your GP, midwife or health visitor straightaway.
-If you don’t feel able to speak to a health professional, try to talk to someone who you can trust.
+If you can’t speak to a health professional, talk to someone who you can trust.
 They can support you in getting help.
-If you need to, go to your local A&E department or contact one of the services in our section: If you need help now.
-It’s important to get any treatment and support you need as soon as possible.

 Diagnosis of postnatal depression

-You can also contact your health visitor or GP at any time if you need help for mental health problems.
+Your health visitor or GP can be contacted at any time if you need help.
 They’ll ask you some questions about how you’ve been feeling.
-They may use a standard questionnaire to do this.
-This will help them assess whether you may have postnatal depression.
+They may use a standard questionnaire to help them assess if you have postnatal depression.
 They’ll want to know about any physical symptoms you have too, and how you are coping with looking after your baby.

 Self-help for postnatal depression

-• Talk to someone you trust, such as your partner, a friend or family member about how you’re feeling.
-If they know what the problem is, they can support you in getting the help you need.
+• Talk to someone you trust such as your partner, a friend, or family member about how you’re feeling.
+They may then be able to help you.

 • Sleep or rest whenever you get the chance.
 Try to get some sleep while your baby sleeps, and if you can’t sleep, at least try to rest and relax.